George Washington Carver: Tuskegee Institute

 Carver started his academic career as a researcher and teacher.
 In 1911, Washington wrote a letter to him complaining that Carver had not followed orders to plant particular crops at the experiment station.
 This revealed Washington's micro-management of Carver's department, which he had headed for more than 10 years by then.
 Washington at the same time refused Carver's requests for a new laboratory, research supplies for his exclusive use, and respite from teaching classes.
-Washington praised Carver's abilities in teaching and original research but said about his administrative skills:
+Washington praised Carver's abilities in teaching and original research but said this about his administrative skills:

 When it comes to the organization of classes, the ability required to secure a properly organized and large school or section of a school, you are wanting in ability.
 When it comes to the matter of practical farm managing which will secure definite, practical, financial results, you are wanting again in ability.

 In 1911, Carver complained that his laboratory had not received the equipment which Washington had promised 11 months before.
 He also complained about Institute committee meetings.
 Washington praised Carver in his 1911 memoir, My Larger Education: Being Chapters from My Experience.
 Washington called Carver "one of the most thoroughly scientific men of the Negro race with whom I am acquainted".
 After Washington died in 1915, his successor made fewer demands on Carver for administrative tasks.

-While a professor at Tuskegee, Carver joined the Gamma Sigma chapter of Phi Beta Sigma fraternity.
-He spoke at the 1930 Conclave that was held at Tuskegee, Alabama, in which he delivered a powerful and emotional speech to the men in attendance.

 From 1915 to 1923, Carver concentrated on researching and experimenting with new uses for peanuts, sweet potatoes, soybeans, pecans, and other crops, as well as having his assistants research and compile existing uses.
 This work, and especially his speaking to a national conference of the Peanut Growers Association in 1920 and in testimony before Congress in 1921 to support passage of a tariff on imported peanuts, brought him wide publicity and increasing renown.
 In these years, he became one of the most well-known African Americans of his time.